Medical Care During Pregnancy

 What Else Should I Know?

-For your baby's sake and yours, it's important to take especially good care of yourself during your pregnancy.
+For your baby's sake and yours, it's important to take extra good care of yourself during your pregnancy.
 Follow these basics:

 Talking to Your Health Care Provider